Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_for_python.md

 Open the following notebook in Snowflake Notebooks and run each of the cells: [2_sf_nb_snowflake_ml_model_training_inference.ipynb](https://github.com/Snowflake-Labs/sfguide-intro-to-machine-learning-with-snowflake-ml-for-python/blob/main/notebooks/2_sf_nb_snowflake_ml_model_training_inference.ipynb)

 In this notebook, we will illustrate how to train an XGBoost model with the `diamonds` dataset using the Snowpark ML Modeling.
-We also show how to execute batch inference through the Snowflake Model Registry.
+We also show how to execute batch inference and model explainability through the Snowflake Model Registry.

 <!-- ------------------------ -->
 ## Conclusion